Amtrak Cascades: Proposed changes

 In order to increase train speeds and frequency to meet these goals, a number of incremental track improvement projects must be completed.
-Gates and signals must be improved, some grade crossings must be separated, track must be replaced or upgraded and station capacities must be increased.
+Gates and signals must be improved, some grade crossings must be separated, track must be replaced or upgraded, and station capacities must be increased.
+The existing Columbia River Railroad Bridge between Vancouver, Washington and Portland would have to be modified, and an additional railroad bridge would have to be built next to the existing bridge.

+Building upon previous studies, the long-range plan also proposed relocating the northern terminus from Vancouver's Pacific Central Station southeast to a "Greater Vancouver Terminal" near SkyTrain's existing Scott Road station in Surrey, British Columbia.
+In this scenario, northbound passengers would then ride the SkyTrain rapid transit system for about a half-hour to complete a trip to downtown Vancouver.
+The plan cited several motivations for terminus relocation, including: congestion at and near the New Westminster Bridge, which is a single-track railway subject to very low train speed limits and numerous bridge openings for marine traffic; lower-than-desired speed limits due to poor geological soil conditions underneath the BNSF track between the bridge and Pacific Central Station; bottlenecks at Canadian National Railway's Second Narrows Rail Bridge and Thornton Tunnel that cause northbound freight trains headed to the North Shore of the Burrard Inlet to back up onto and obstruct the BNSF main line; and repeated opposition to passenger service expansion from Canadian National Railway.

 In order to extend the second daily Seattle to Bellingham round trip to Vancouver, BNSF was required to make track improvements in Canada, to which the government of British Columbia was asked to contribute financially.
 On March 1, 2007, an agreement between the province, Amtrak, and BNSF was reached, allowing a second daily train to and from Vancouver.
-The project involved building an 11000 ft siding in Delta, BC at a cost of US$7 million; construction started in 2007 and has been completed.
+The project involved building an 11000 ft siding in Delta, British Columbia, at a cost of US$7 million; construction started in 2007 and has been completed.

 In December 2008, WSDOT published a mid-range plan detailing projects needed to achieve the midpoint level of service proposed in the long-range plan.

 In 2009, Oregon applied for a $2.1 billion Federal grant to redevelop the unused Oregon Electric Railway tracks, parallel to the Cascades' route between Eugene and Portland.
 But it did not receive the grant.
 Instead, analysis of alternative routes to enable more passenger trains and higher speeds proceeded.
 In 2015, the current route, with numerous upgrades, was chosen by the Project Team as the Recommended Preferred Alternative.
 The Preferred Alternative, if built, would decrease the trip time by 15 minutes from 2 hours and 35 minutes to 2 hours and 20 minutes and increase the number of daily trains from 2 to 6 from Eugene to Portland.